On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Introduction

-where the operator $F(M,x,y,t,s)$ is uniformly elliptic in $M$ (symmetric matrix) and locally lipschitz continuous in all variables, and the boundary data $g(x,y,t,s)$ is holder continuous and bounded.
-Both $F$ and $g$ are assumed to be $\mathbb{Z}^d/\mathbb{Z}$-periodic in $y/s$ variables.
-Section \ref{assumption} gives the precise assumptions made on the operator, boundary data and the domain.
-The goal in this paper is to understand the behaviour of solutions $u^\epsilon(x,t)$ as $\epsilon\rightarrow 0$, especially when $(x,t)$ are close to the boundary.
+where $F(M,x,y,t,s)$ is uniformly elliptic in $M$, and both $F$ and $g(x,y,t,s)$ are $\mathbb{Z}^d/\mathbb{Z}$-periodic in $y/s$ variables.
+Section \ref{assumption} will give the precise assumptions {we make} on the operator, boundary data and the domain.
+When $\eps>0$ is small, both the operator and the boundary data involve large oscillations.
+The goal in this paper is to understand the averaging behaviour of solutions $u^\eps(x,t)$ as $\eps\rightarrow 0$, especially when $(x,t)$ is close to the boundary.
+If $u^\eps$ converges, we say the problem \eqref{eqns1} homogenizes.

-Previously, homogenization problems have been studied for linear equation/system, Hamilton-Jacobi equation, second order elliptic equation and fully nonlinear equation and so on.
-There are numerous interesting results and questions, such as the existence of homogenized solutions, the rate of convergence, oscillating boundary condition problems, random media problems etc., which can be found in various literatures.
-We only mention a small portion of works, particularly nonlinear periodic problems, that are closely related to our work.
-Lions, Papanicolaou and Vardhan \cite{20} worked on the periodic homogenization of Hamilton-Jacobi equations.
-Marchi \cite{inthomo} studied fully nonlinear, uniformly elliptic (and parabolic) equations with non-oscillating boundary data.

-For general uniformly elliptic equation but with oscillating Dirichlet boundary data, Barles and Mironescu \cite{4} worked on half-planes where the boundaries pass the origin.
-The homogenized boundary data arises as the boundary layer tail of a problem set in half space.
-Then Feldman \cite{wf} worked on general domains where the set of the boundary points of rational normal (the normal vector lies in $\mathbb{R}\mathbb{Z}^d$) has a small Hausdorff dimension.
-He showed the homogenization despite possible discontinuities (at points of rational normal) in the homogenized boundary data.
-Feldman and Kim \cite{Kimcont} studied the continuity property of the homogenized boundary data under the condition that the homogenized operator is either rotation/reflection invariant or linear.
-They also obtained results about the rate of convergence.

-To introduce our results, let us briefly describe Feldman's paper \cite{wf} where uniformly elliptic problems on a bounded domain $\Omega$ are considered: